casimp/pyxpb/README.md

-pyXe-patterns: XRD Diffraction Pattern Builder
+xrdpb: XRD Diffraction Pattern Builder
 ==============================================

-What is pyXe-patterns?
+What is xrdpb?
 ----------------------

 Requirements
 ------------

-pyXe-patterns is built on Python’s scientific stack (numpy, scipy, matplotlib).
+xrdpb is built on Python’s scientific stack (numpy, scipy, matplotlib).
 Testing and development were carried out using the Anaconda (v 2.5.0) package manager, which built with the following versions:

 -	Python: version 2.7.11 and 3.5.1
 -	numpy: version 1.10.4